Are you thinking of setting up a blog? But not sure how to make money from it? You've come to the right place.

 The list is endless, and you can make money directly from these by selling them on your blog.
 It all depends on your niche.
 For instance, if your blog is about Content Management Systems like WordPress and you have the skill to create themes, put them up for sale to your audience.

 Travel bloggers can build galleries in their blogs to put up the images captured during their adventures.
-They only need a little tweaking photo editing apps, then post them for sale.
+They only need a little tweaking with photo editing apps, or a photo editing website like Picsart, to enhance their images before posting them for sale..

 Jessie (Jessie on a Journey), a full-time travel blogger, doubles up as a blog coach and teaches content creators the steps to build successful businesses via podcasts.